Jaseibert/Data-Science-Software-Engineering-Portfolio/README.md

 ## Contents

-- ### Economics & Network Analysis
+- ### Economics & Mathematics

    - [Zipf's Law and US Metro Population Growth](https://nbviewer.jupyter.org/github/Jaseibert/Zipfs_Law_Population_Growth/blob/master/Notebook.ipynb) : A model to predict the value of a given house in the Boston real estate market using various statistical analysis tools.
 Identified the best price that a client can sell their house utilizing machine learning.
 [Github](https://github.com/Jaseibert/Zipfs_Law_Population_Growth)

    - [Federal (Module)](https://github.com/Jaseibert/Federal): This is a simple package built on top of pandas datareader to    make it easier to pull in Economic Data from the Federal Reserve in St. Louis's Federal Reserve Economic Data (FRED) tool. `Pip install Federal`.
 [PyPi](https://pypi.org/project/Federal/).

-   - [Network Analysis of Game of Thrones Characters](https://nbviewer.jupyter.org/github/Jaseibert/Network-Analysis-Game-of-Thrones/blob/master/notebook.ipynb) : This was a fun project where different network theory concepts such as degree and betweenness centrality, along with the pagerank algorithm to analyze the co-occurrence network of Characters within the GOT books.
-(Datacamp-Based Project) [Github](https://github.com/Jaseibert/Network-Analysis-Game-of-Thrones)
+   - [The Mathematics of the Powerball Lottery](https://github.com/UrbanScientist/1_Mathematical_Understanding_of_Powerball/blob/master/1_Mathematical_Understanding_of_the_Powerball.ipynb): This is the notebook associated with the December, 27th 2018 Urban Scientist Blog Post.
+Check out the Urban Scientist [www.urbanscientist.cool](https://urbanscientist.cool/articles/18/Mathematics-of-the-Powerball-blog/).

-	_Tools: scikit-learn, Pandas, Seaborn, Matplotlib, Networkx_
+	_Tools: scikit-learn, Pandas, Seaborn, Matplotlib_

 - ### Astrodynamics & Orbital Mechanics